KyleKing/recipes/docs/soup/chicken_and_dumplings_instant_pot.md

 * Add large tablespoons of the dumpling dough, spacing evenly
 * Cover the pot with a glass lid and cook for 15 minutes

-## Notes

-* Source: The Essential Instant Pot Cookbook page 55
+!!! tip
-* TO make breadcrumbs, leave bread out uncovered to dry, then freeze.
-When you need it, just microwave it for 20 seconds and toss in a food processor (definitely don't use a grater...)
+    To make breadcrumbs, leave bread out uncovered to dry, then freeze.
+When you need it, microwave for 20 seconds and toss in a food processor (definitely don't use a grater...)